Soft insoles for estimating 3D ground reaction forces using 3D printed foam-like sensors: Introduction

-This paper is organized as follows.
-Section II details the design of the soft sensorized insole, its fabrication method, and the test procedure used to evaluate the insole.
-Section III, presents the results from the estimation of gait cycles during walking, vertical ground reaction forces, and estimation of mediolateral GRFs using system identification.
-The conclusions from this work and future work are detailed in Section IV.
+This paper is organized as follows; Section 2 details the design of the soft sensorized insole, the force estimation method, its fabrication method, and the test procedure used to evaluate the insole.
+Sections 3 and 4 present the results and discussion, respectively.
+These sections discuss the results in terms of sensor behavior during the gait cycle and the estimation of the ground reaction forces (vertical, mediolateral, and anteroposterior) for personalized models for a single and multiple day(s).
+In addition, a subsection in the discussion is dedicated to comparing our insole to other insoles in literature.
+Lastly, the conclusions from this work and future work are detailed in Section 5.